A relativistic non-perturbative local model of fractons and its non-local perturbative hidden sector: The hidden perturbative regime

-The first term in the above action is quadratic in the field $\Phi$ defining thus the free theory of fractons.
-The second term collects the effective interaction between fractonic matter and the gauge field $h_{\mu\nu}$.
-The third term is the non-local term, bringing highly non-standard features to our effective model.
-The last term is just a tadpole term.
-It generates an inhomogeneity to the field equations at classical level and may affect non-trivially the loop expansion at quantum level \cite{Itzykson:1980rh}.
+The first term in action \eqref{actk3} is quadratic in the field $\Phi$ defining thus a kinetic sector for fractons.
+Nevertheless, it has a fourth-order derivative, representing an unusual kinetic term.
+The second term collects the effective interaction between fractons and the fractonic potential.
+The third and fourth terms are the non-local interaction terms, bringing highly non-standard features to our model.
+The last term is just a tadpole term \cite{Itzykson:1980rh}.

+The tadpole in \eqref{actk3} can be eliminated by performing a suitable shift in the scalar field.
+However, it is evident from the $\sim\bar{h}^2\Phi^2$ coupling that this shift generates a mass term for the gauge field.
+Thus, one has to choose to deal with a tadpole for the fracton or massive gauge fields.
+For the moment, we opt for the former.